biggis-project/biggis-docs/docs/methods/exasol-virtual-schema.md

 }
 ```

-Notes
+!!! notes
-* **tablePosFromClause**: Position of the table in the from clause, starting with 0.
-Required for joins where same table occurs several times.
+    - **tablePosFromClause**: Position of the table in the from clause, starting with 0.
+Required for joins where same
+      table occurs several times.
-* **columnNr**: column number in the virtual table, starting with 0
+    - **columnNr**: column number in the virtual table, starting with 0

 ### Literal